If you’re under the assumption that nobody reads your privacy policy, chances are you haven’t bothered to update it in a while.

 A privacy policy is a legal document posted on your organization’s website.
 It discloses how your website manages the personal information it collects from visitors.

-It also covers nuances like the rights users have over their data and whether information is shared with third parties.
+It also covers nuances such as users' rights over their data and whether information is shared with third parties.

-But even the most thorough privacy policy can’t serve a business for months and years, leading us to our next point.
+But even the most thorough privacy policy can’t serve a business for months or years, which brings us to our next point.

 Why are Organizations Updating their Privacy Policy?